Issue

 Due to nonassociativity, the real octonion division algebra is not algebraically isomorphic to a real matrix algebra.
 Despite this fact, pseudo real matrix representations of an octonion may be introduced, as in [1], through real matrix representations of a quaternion.

-In this work, the left matrix representation of an octonion over R $ \mathbb{R}$, as called by Tian in [1], is considered.
+In this work, the left matrix representation of an octonion over R Mathematical equation: $ \mathbb{R}$, as called by Tian in [1], is considered.
 For the sake of completeness, some definitions and results, in particular on this pseudo representation, are recalled in Section 2.

 Using the mentioned representation, results concerning eigenvalues of matrices related to the octonions are established in Section 3.
 Previous research on this subject, although not explicitly applying real matrix representations of a quaternion, can be seen in [2].